 Faculty serve as academic advisors who guide students through their educational journey, helping them select courses that attain their academic and professional goals, and complete the program in a timely manner.
 Academic advisors are an essential part of students’ experience and play a central role in assisting them in finding meaning and relevance in their transpersonal education.

 The MATP program can be completed in two years on a full-time basis, though it can also be completed on a part-time basis.

 “To make a transformative impact in your community, in the world, starts with transforming the individual.
 I was seeking an educational experience where I could transform myself and learn how to influence and support the positive transformation in others.
 That is exactly what I have found at Sofia University.
 Honestly, I found myself here.”

-– Travis Gray / MATP Alumnus Class 17′
+– Travis Gray / MACP Alumnus Class 17′